cloudmesh-community/book/chapters/pi/setup-ultimate.md

 #### PXE Boot

-### Setting up a plugable cluster of clusters with cm-burn
+### Setting up a pluggable cluster of clusters with cm-burn

-Here we discuss a class of students that each ahve 5 node clusters that come in a room to place their clusters in a shelf then they plug it into a power strip and a network, they replace the sd card of the master with a worker sd card there is a special master that detects new workers and inventories them with different states, so we can get to them if they are registered.
+Here we discuss a class of students that each have 5 node clusters that come in a room to place their clusters in a shelf then they plug it into a power strip and a network, they replace the SD card of the master with a worker SD card there is a special master that detects new workers and inventories them with different states, so we can get to them if they are registered.